metagn/rot/doc/spec.md

 , (nested "phrase")] # same as {def; "ghi jkl"; mnop; (nested "phrase")}, nested phrase not unwrapped
 ```

-Author note: I am really not sure about this syntax, the syntax being different but representing the same thing as curly brackets would need a better reason than "semicolons are ugly".
+Author note: I am really not sure about this syntax, the syntax being different but representing the same thing as curly brackets would need a better reason than "semicolons are ugly" (although they are also guaranteed to have unary phrases).
 It could be its own data type like "phrase that can be empty" (provided `()` is disallowed) but then there is no good indented version for it, which clashes IMO with it being an "array".
 The point of `{}` is not to be a syntax for "records" anyway.

 ### Disabled whitespace delimiters